Just Us Two TravelEuropean City Breaks & Faraway Destinations

 Looking for a challenge?
 Mount Vesuvius, the volcano that famously wiped out a Roman city during the eruption of AD79.
 Climb to the summit for views out over the bay of Naples and look into the belly of the beast.
 The volcano is still active, but lies dormant, the last eruption taking place in 1944.

-The walk up nearly killed me.
+The walk up nearly killed us.
 The only piece of advice I can give is to wear comfy trainers and make sure you take plenty of water.
+Once up there, the views are breathtaking, and well worth the trek up.

 13 amazing things to do in Naples, Italy.
 A view out across the bay towards Mount Vesuvius.